 During a meeting

-You might want to turn your video on and off over the course of a meeting—if you’d prefer people only see you while you’re talking, for example.
-Go to the meeting controls anytime during the meeting and tap Turn camera on .
+You might want to turn your video or microphone on and off over the course of a meeting – if you’d prefer people only see and or hear you while you’re talking, for example.
+Go to the meeting controls anytime during the meeting and tap the camera or Microphone buttons to toggle them on or off.
+You can adjust your background during the meeting too the setting for this can be found under the … More options menu button

 Please look at these tips to make your meeting experience efficient and a little more pleasant for you, your lecturer, and other learners.